Umdeutung paper: Historical context

-Heisenberg was 23 years old when he worked on the article while recovering from hay fever on the island of Heligoland, corresponding with Wolfgang Pauli on the subject.
+It has also been argued that the idea of a 'eureka' discovery conflicts with Heisenberg's frequent correspondence with Wolfgang Pauli on his paper that expressed uncertainty.
 When asked for his opinion of the manuscript, Pauli responded favorably, but Heisenberg said that he was still "very uncertain about it".
+After returning from Heligoland, Heisenberg would discuss exclusively with Pauli using letters, making Pauli the only person aware of the successes and failures of Heisenberg's quantum mechanics.
 In July 1925, he sent the manuscript to Max Born to review and decide whether to submit it for publication.
+The idealisation of Heisenberg's work as a 'eureka' breakthrough has also been seen as disproportional when compared to the work other physicists made at the same time.